sk7725/Commandblocks/README.md

 This mod adds Minecraft-like Command Blocks, along with other blocks.
 This is currently in development.
 `As of 4.8, Command Blocks require you to be an Admin to edit.`
-+ We now have a (half) Discord Server: [https://discord.gg/RCCVQFW](https://discord.gg/RCCVQFW)
++ We now have a (dead) Discord Server: [https://discord.gg/RCCVQFW](https://discord.gg/RCCVQFW)

 ## Blocks
 `Blocks that need further descriptions.`
 + Command Block
-Executes command once when power requirements are met.
-+ Chained Command Block
-Executes command when the command block it is facing away from has executed successfully.
-It will execute one tick after the command block it is facing away from.
-+ Repeating Command Block
-Executes command every tick when power requirements are met.
+A fully customizable block.
+You can decide whether or not is chained, repeated, normal, requires power, delay and more!
+It lets you execute built in functions and javascript!
 + Unit Command Block
 Executes command as an unit, for the unit stepping on this block.
 The unit has to be on this block and not fly.